-All applicants are required to take either the GMAT (Graduate Management Admissions Test) or GRE (Graduate Record Examination), with the exception of current University of Oregon and other AACSB accredited Universities) students pursuing a bachelor’s degree in accounting who have earned a cumulative GPA of 3.25 or above.
+All applicants are required to take the GMAT (Graduate Management Admissions Test) with the exception of current University of Oregon and other AACSB accredited Universities) students pursuing a bachelor's degree in accounting who have earned a cumulative GPA of 3.25 or above.

-Submit an official copy of your GMAT score by selecting the GMAT Business School program name Charles H. Lundquist College of Business – Masters in Accounting (code = KSQ-5N-35).
-A few helpful GMAT resources to explore are Beat the GMAT, Khan Academy, and the Economist.
+Submit an official copy of your GMAT score by selecting the GMAT business school program name Charles H. Lundquist College of Business – Masters in Accounting (code = KSQ-5N-35).
 For more information on registration, test centers, test preparation materials, and test fees, please visit the GMAT website.

 If you have already taken the GMAT exam, but did not list the UO Charles H. Lundquist College of Business as a participating school to have access to your online official score report, you will need to contact GMAT in order to add our school to the list of participating schools who can access your report.

-Note: GMAT and GRE scores are only valid for five (5) years.
+Note: GMAT scores are only valid for five (5) years.

-†As long as you include copies of GRE or GMAT score reports in your online application, you may hold off on submitting the official scores until after the admissions decision.
+†As long as you include copies of GMAT score reports in your online application, you may hold off on submitting the official scores until after the admissions decision.

 - Transcripts (two-part process)

 1. Upload unofficial transcripts from all colleges and universities you attended to the MAcc program application.

-2. Submit official transcripts to the University of Oregon Office of Admissions.
+2. Submit official transcripts to the University of Oregon Office of the Registrar.
 Please follow official transcript requirements as detailed by the UO Graduate School website.